 Parents of adult children will one day experience the day when all of their children move on from their home and create their own lives.
 While this is a momentous milestone for both parents and their children, it can also be a difficult transition for some parents.
 Though “empty nest syndrome” is not an official diagnosis, it’s a common phenomenon that can lead some parents to feel depressed, isolated, and empty.
 Since addiction and mental health often go hand-in-hand, those who are struggling with these changes can turn to substance use to cope with their feelings.
-If you find yourself worrying about how you will one day handle your children fleeing the nest, it’s important to read about the dangers of empty nest addiction and how prevalent it is among parents everywhere.
+If you find yourself worrying about how you will one day handle your children’s leaving the nest, it’s essential to read about the dangers of empty nest syndrome and how prevalent it is among parents everywhere, potentially leading to what some might term empty nest addiction.

 Empty Nest Syndrome